Terrace Garden Methods, Ideas, and Tips:

 - Spray neem oil when you find any larvae on fruits and vegetables.

-- Neem seed extract is best organic pesticides that control many bacteria’s and fungus.
+- Neem seed extract is the best organic pesticide that controls many bacteria and fungus.

 - Don’t use toxic chemicals.

-Vegetable and fruits plants are attacked by many pests and diseases like aphids and jassids.
+Vegetable and fruit plants are attacked by many pests and diseases like aphids and jassids.
 So, use organic and natural pesticides to control them.
 Fruit flies are major pests of some vegetable crops that spoil young fruits.
 You should pluck fruits that effected by fruit flies, the plants should be sprayed with insecticides.
 After spraying insecticides fruits and vegetables should not be harvested for 8 to 10 days for consumption.
 Plants are mainly affected by fungal diseases during the rainy season.
-Virus affected plants should be destroyed.
-Use the exact the fungicide to control fungal diseases.
+Virus-affected plants should be destroyed.
+Use the exact fungicide to control fungal diseases.